RhiH/recipe_store/README.md

 ### Delete a Recipe

 - Logged in user is able to see their recipes on profile and on main recipes page and can click through to edit page
-- User is able to delete recipe.
+- User is able to delete recipe
 - Confirmation is required to delete
 - Recipe is deleted from MongoDB and user's profile

 ### Recipe Instructions

-- All users are able to click link from mian page to view recipe instructions
+- All users are able to click link from main page to view recipe instructions
 - Large image is correctly displayed to users on navigating to page
 - Info is correctly displayed for all stages of recipe
 - Info about who uploaded the recipe is correctly displayed